 “Comes to well-reasoned conclusions and solutions,” is a bit more subjective and changes given different circumstances.
 From a social engineering defense perspective, this often relates to using stated policies and procedures as your guidepost to a well-reasoned solution.
 If the attacker is asking for information that is proprietary or confidential in nature, then the policies stated by your company should clearly state what to do in that situation.

 That last bit, “recognizing and assessing their assumptions, implications, and practical consequences,” is where it all comes together in the mind of a critical thinker.
 What is going to happen if I give this attacker the information they are asking for or act as requested?
 The consequence of that action could range from minor to devastating to an individual or company.
 That needs to be addressed before the action is taken, or at a minimum, if a link was clicked or information was disclosed, it needs to be recognized that a mistake was made and then the individual should report the activity to the appropriate security contact(s).

 How do we improve our critical thinking skills?

 The primary obstacle to critical thinking is emotion.
 This is a tactic all social engineers use to subvert the training the user may have received and get them to act even though it may not be in their best interest.

-The ability to effectively think critically really comes down to practice, and insight into your own mental state.
-All of this can be taught as part of a security awareness program, and it will have far reaching impacts into the daily lives of those that practice it, both personally and professionally as a defense against social engineering attacks.
+The ability to effectively think critically really comes down to practice and insight into your own mental state.
+All of this can be taught as part of a security awareness program, and it will have far-reaching impacts on the daily lives of those that practice it, both personally and professionally as a defense against social engineering attacks.